 Close Explorer and now see if you can start Edge.

 When you do this, the browser settings and user preferences will have got reset.

 5] Repair or Reinstall Microsoft Edge

-Before you proceed, you should know that the new Microsoft Edge Chromium browser installed via Windows Update does not offer you the option to uninstall it.
+You should know that the new Microsoft Edge Chromium browser installed via Windows Update does not offer you the option to uninstall it.
 What you can do is repair Microsoft Edge via Settings and see.